U.S. Women’s Soccer Sues for Gender Discrimination

 Making direct comparisons between the U.S. men’s and women’s soccer teams can be difficult for a variety of reasons.
 Each team has its own individual agreement with U.S. Soccer.
 A major difference in these agreements is pay structure.
 The men receive higher game bonuses when they play for the United States, but are paid only when they make the team.
 The women, on the other hand, receive guaranteed salaries and much smaller game bonuses.
 Another difference is the bonuses that are awarded in the World Cup.
 These amounts are determined by FIFA, not U.S. Soccer.
 The current award is $400 million for 32 men’s teams and $30 million for 24 women’s teams.
 In the upcoming lawsuit, the athletes on the women’s team will have to show that their team and the men’s team do the same work and address differences in their negotiated pay agreements.

 Seek Legal Assistance Today

 If you have suffered from gender discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.